ELA: Online Integration & Management

 Perhaps you are good at reading aloud, and your students enjoy hearing you read.
 You might want to introduce a new text in person, reading and discussing it.

 Role-playing, whole class simulations, reading circles, discussions of goals and progress may all be activities that work best in the in-person space.

-Know yourself, your students, and your subject matter well enough to determine what you want to preserve the in-person space for.
+Know yourself, your students, and your subject matter well enough to determine what you want to preserve for the in-person space.

 - Can I put some instruction online so I have more class time to work with students individually or in small groups?

 - Can putting an activity online increase student participation?